 For some, the advent of Apple Music will mean their own personal collections will become small seas in the giant oceans of the full streaming catalog.
 For others, however, who don't want streaming, My Music is still the place or organize and enjoy your personally purchased or ripped music.
-There are four ways to add songs to My Music within the Music app.

 Even in the age of Apple Music, the iTunes Store still lets you buy all the music—and movies and TV shows—you want to own.
 You can buy songs or albums from the iTunes Store; once they've downloaded, the tracks will appear in My Music.
 And if you've bought songs on another device, you'll have those available to you to download via iCloud Music Library.

 - Search or navigate to the song or album you'd like to purchase.

 Tap on the price next to the album or song name, then tap again to confirm you want to Buy.
 Depending on your settings, you may need to enter your password.

 - You can see the download status of your recently purchased tracks in More > Downloads.
 When your tracks have finished downloading to your device, they'll appear in My Music.

 How to add music to your library with using the Apple Music catalog for iPhone and iPad